-Peripheral Signals of Energy Status What effect does ghrelin have
+Peripheral Signals of Energy Status

+What effect does ghrelin have on energy balance and obesity?

 As will be discussed later in this course, many novel and emerging antiobesity medications act through the hypothalamic receptors of peripherally released hormones and peptides.
 Table 10 summarizes the effects of endogenous and pharmacological ligand-binding of these receptors.